12 Best Tips To Stop Skin Picking And How To Heal Its Wounds

 8. Use Hydrocolloid Patches

 Hydrocolloid patches are pimple patches that you can apply to the bumps on your face or body.
-These will protect your skin and dissolve the pimples in about 8 hours.
+These patches not only treat pimples but also create a barrier over them to prevent you from touching and picking them.
 Here’s a list of pimple patches you can check.

 9. Avoid Oily And Junk Food